ruminder-hub/ruminder-hub/README.md

 - 👨🏽‍💻 I’m currently studying at Dalhousie University
 - 🌱 I will be starting working on project in Visual Analytics.
 - 👯 I worked for Samsung for more than 2 years where I worked in Java and C for Knox Platform Team.
-- 🤔 After leaving Samsung, I joined startup where I worked in Sprin Boot, microservices architectures, Eureka Server...
+- 🤔 After leaving Samsung, I joined startup where I worked in Spring Boot, explored microservices architectures, eureka server and
 - 🤔 During my masters, I worked on different projects in which I learnt different languages, explored different databases and cloud services; like Python, React, Mongodb, Neo4j, AWS Services
 - 💬 Ask me about anything, I am happy to help;
 - 😄 Pronouns: ...
 He / Him